 Henry David Thoreau was an incredibly interesting writer.
 In his book Walden he wrote about the experiences he acquired while living on his own in the woods for over two years with limited means.
-(You can also try the book for free with a free Audible Trial Membership) In his book Walden Henry David Thoreau shared his philosophical insights and why he disliked society and the materialism that has infected society throughout.
+In his book Walden Henry David Thoreau shared his philosophical insights and why he disliked society and the materialism that has infected society throughout.
 With his focus on simplicity, Henry David Thoreau relates in many ways to Stoic philosophers.
 Walden is not the easiest book to read.
 Unique philosophical insights are followed by instructions on how to grow beans, which is also why I like to call Henry David Thoreau the bean stoic.

 These passages on beans might not be the most interesting to read and can make some parts of the book a bit strenuous.
 It is, however, still more than worth it to read the entire book.
 I believe that this is the case because Henry David Thoreau’s philosophy is more relevant than ever.
 While our societies continue to develop, materialism continues to spread as well.
 Walden teaches us why we should not let ourselves be corrupted by materialism and society, and how we can distance ourselves from the negative influences of both, without moving to a forest and growing beans.